-As soon as possible after the emergency Tick Visit injured children / staff. пск Consult with and involve parents in the aftermath of an emergency.
-It is particularly important to communicate with parents of children who have been involved, and ensure that their needs and wishes are taken into account Liaise with parents regarding plans for attendance at funerals Liaise with parents regarding plans for attendance / representation at memorial services.
+As soon as mostifile often the employees Tiele As soon as possible after the emergency Tick Visit injured children / staff.
+Consult with and involve parents/carers in the aftermath of an emergency.
+It is particularly important to communicate with parents/carers of children who have been involved, and ensure that their needs and wishes are taken into account.
+Liaise with parents/carers regarding plans for attendance at funerals.
+Liaise with parents regarding plans for attendance / representation at memorial services.
 Arrange debriefing meetings for staff and children.
 Staff should not be expected to perform a counselling role unless they are trained to do so.
 It is also important not to underestimate the impact of an emergency on staff, which in some cases may be greater than the impact on children.
-Arrange debriefing meetings for the head of establishment and Emergency Management Team.
+Arrange debriefing meetings for the head of establishment and Resilience and Emergencies Team.
 Identify and support high-risk children and staff.
 Promote discussion of the emergency.
 Staff can help children by being aware of the most frequent and normal reactions of children to a traumatic emergency (fear, guilt, anger, confusion) and other normal reactions that may be seen (such as withdrawal, aggression, nervousness, depression).
 Some of the following responses may be appropriate: Do not minimise the effect of loss upon the child - recognise the uniqueness of the child's feelings Listen to the child - do not attempt to stop his / her references to the emergency Show that you are prepared to listen and offer reassurance Show that you care by offering genuine support and empathy.
 Consider the need for individual or group support.
 Help affected children and staff to return to the educational establishment.
-Seek advice on legal issues from West Sussex County Council legal staff.
+Seek advice on legal issues from West Sussex County Council legal staff. · Continue to liaise with the Insurance Team in respect of any potential insurance costs arising from the incident.

-In the longer term Arrange an incident debrief for staff who were involved in the response.
-Tick Initiate a review of the educational establishment emergency response plan, evaluating its effectiveness and incorporating any lessons identified.
+In the longer term Tick Arrange an incident debrief for staff who were involved in the response.
+Initiate a review of the educational establishment emergency response plan, evaluating its effectiveness and incorporating any lessons identified.
 Consult staff and decide whether and how to mark anniversaries.
 The impact of some incidents can continue for years, so thought may need to be given to ongoing identification and support measures for both children and staff who are affected.
 Remember that legal processes, enquiries and news stories may bring back distressing memories and cause upset within the educational establishment.
 Remember to make any new staff aware of which children and staff were involved and how they were affected.
+Complete the relevant paperwork and supply invoices in relation to any insurance claim arising from the incident to the Insurance Team or appropriate tour operator's insurer.